Bangladesh: Import (product-based)

 Animal feed and nutrients

-Fish feed, poultry feed and animal feed items (Per Bangladesh Import Policy Order 2009-2012):
+Fish feed, poultry feed and animal feed items (per Bangladesh Import Policy Order [latest edition], Chapter 3; Fees Regarding Imports) are subject to the following directives:

 Endangered species